aragornwubo/Resequencing-3.0/README.md

 only be BLASR and QVs will be loaded automatically.

 * __variantCaller__
   * variantCaller uses a user-specified algorithm from the GenomicConsensus tool to construct consensus sequences and a set of variants.
+Input can be cmp.h5, aligned BAM, DataSet pointing to aligned BAM(s), or FOFN of aligned BAMs or cmp.h5s.
+Output will be a FASTA/FASTQ of consensus sequences, and a GFF of variants.

 ##Manual
 There are three ways to run Resequencing: Using SMRTLink, on the command line, and on the command line using pbsmrtpipe so that you can run the whole Resequencing analysis with one command given to pbsmrtpipe.